aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/tutorial-manual-partitioning.rst

 -----------------------------------

-In this tutorial we use a :ref:`Jupyter notebook </src/examples/pytorch/resnet50_partition.ipynb>` that runs via a browser on port 8888 by default.
+In this tutorial we use a :ref:`Jupyter notebook </src/examples/pytorch/resnet50_partition.ipynb>` that runs via a browser on port 8888 by default, :download:`view notebook source </src/examples/pytorch/resnet50_partition.ipynb>`.

 For simplicity we will use ssh port forwarding from your machine to the instance.

 The regular ssh instructions is: